Separating the linearized Einstein equations in the background of a Kerr black hole: Separating variables with a symmetry operator

-{\it Vector---} Separated vector wave equations over the Kerr background have also been known: based on \cite{Teukolsky:1972my}, Chandrasekhar has solved for the vector field in terms of the separated Teukolsky functions \cite{Chandrasekhar:1976mx,Chandrasekhar:1985kt}, and this work has been generalized to type-D backgrounds by Torres Del Castillo \cite{TorresDelCastillo:1988td}.
+Separated vector wave equations over the Kerr background have also been known: based on \cite{Teukolsky:1972my}, Chandrasekhar has solved for the vector field in terms of the separated Teukolsky functions \cite{Chandrasekhar:1976mx,Chandrasekhar:1985kt}, and this work has been generalized to type-D backgrounds by Torres Del Castillo \cite{TorresDelCastillo:1988td}.
 Lunin has re-derived the separated equations with symmetry considerations and by using a special ansatz \cite{Lunin:2017drx}.
 Here the separated equations are re-derived again with the construction of several symmetry operators that commute with the wave operator.
+See \cite{Dolan:2019hcw} for more related results.

 For the purpose of this work, it is enough to consider the source-free Maxwell equations, \bea \wtd\Box A^\nu\equiv\nabla_\mu F^{\mu\nu} =\nabla_\mu\nabla^\mu A^\nu -\nabla_\mu \nabla^\nu A^\mu=0\,. \eea Limited to the expressions that are both quadratic in the derivatives and in the Killing-Yano tensor, four combinations that commute with (\ref{eom.Au}) off-shell can be found, \bea\cK_1A^\mu&=&A_\alpha k^{\gamma\mu}\nabla_\beta\nabla_\gamma k^{\alpha\beta} +A_\alpha k_{\beta\gamma}\nabla^\alpha\nabla^\mu k^{\beta\gamma}\nn\\ &&+\frac16A^\mu\nabla_\gamma k_{\alpha\beta}\nabla^\gamma k^{\alpha\beta}\,,\nn\\ \cK_2A^\mu&=&\frac12k_{\beta\gamma}k^{\beta\gamma}\nabla_\alpha\nabla^\mu A^\alpha +k_{\beta\gamma}\nabla_\alpha A^\alpha\nabla^\mu k^{\beta\gamma}\,,\nn\\ \cK_3A^\mu&=&k_{\beta\gamma}k_\alpha^{~\gamma}\nabla^\alpha\nabla^\beta A^\mu -k_{\beta\gamma}\nabla^\gamma k^{\alpha\beta}\nabla_\alpha A^\mu\nn\\ &&-A_\alpha k^{\gamma\mu}\nabla_\beta\nabla_\gamma k^{\alpha\beta} -A_\alpha\nabla^\gamma k^{\alpha\beta}\nabla^\mu k_{\beta\gamma}\nn\\ &&-2\Big(k_{\alpha\gamma}\nabla^\mu k_\beta^{~\gamma} -2k_{\beta\gamma}\nabla^\mu k_\alpha^{~\gamma}\nn\\ &&\qquad+k^{\gamma\mu}\nabla_\gamma k_{\alpha\beta}\Big)\nabla^\beta A^\alpha\,,\nn\\ \cK_4A^\mu&=&k_{\alpha\gamma}k_\beta^{~\mu}\nabla^\beta\nabla^\gamma A^\alpha +\Big(k_{\alpha\gamma}\nabla^\mu k_\beta^{~\gamma}\nn\\ &&-k_{\beta\gamma}\nabla^\mu k_\alpha^{~\gamma} +2k^{\gamma\mu}\nabla_\gamma k_{\alpha\beta} \Big)\nabla^\beta A^\alpha\,.\eea It turns out that not all the operators are on equal footing: $\cK_1A\equiv A$ and so is trivial, $\cK_2A$ vanishes in the Lorenz gauge, $\nabla_\mu A^\mu=0\,$, while $\cK_4A$ is the only one that not only is gauge invariant but also commutes with all the other operators: \be [\cK_4\,,\,\cQ]=0\,,\quad \cQ\in\{\wtd\Box\,,\,\cK_i\,,\,i=1,2,3\}\,.\ee Because of these properties, $\cK_4$ has been chosen to do the separation, i.e., (\ref{eom.Au}) is solved in combination with \be \cK_4A^\mu=\lambda A^\mu\,, \ee where $\lambda$ is the separation constant for the vector field.
 I have not studied the cases when other symmetry operators are used instead.